Lost Odyssey: Gameplay

 Lost Odyssey uses a traditional turn-based battle system seen in most Japanese role-playing games, similar to early Final Fantasy iterations.
 A world map allows the player to move the party between adjacent towns or fields on the map, while later in the game the player is given more freedom to explore the world through the use of ocean-going ships.
-Towns and cities provide inns for the player to recover the party's health, stores for buying and selling of equipment, and save points for the game.
+Towns and cities provide inns for the player to read the thousand years of dreams, Mana/HP recovery orb for health and mana, stores for buying and selling of equipment, and save points for the game.
 While exploring certain areas, the player will randomly encounter monsters to fight.

 The combat system incorporates aspects of battle initiative and length of actions to determine how events resolve each turn.
 Item usage is instantaneous, regular melee attacks are executed on the same turn, while casting spells or using special abilities may delay the player's action for one or more turns, depending on their speed.
 Actions can be delayed if the user is hit by an attack.
 The player has the option to cancel an action on a subsequent turn if necessary.

 Melee attacks include an "Aim Ring System" using equippable rings with added effects.
 As the character launches the attack, two concentric targeting rings appear on screen.
 The player must time their button release in order to make the rings intersect.
 An accuracy rank ("Perfect", "Good" or "Bad") indicates the potency of the effect.
 These include additional damage specific to certain types of monsters or their magic element, hit point or mana absorption, status ailments, or being able to steal items.
 Even if awarded a "Perfect", the character can still miss the attack altogether.
 These rings are created by synthesizing "components", and can be upgraded into more accurate, or more potent versions; advanced rings can be made by combining two or more rings at a special vendor.